permaweb/ao-core-libs/README.md

 This SDK provides a JavaScript interface for communicating with AO-Core.

-AO-Core is a protocol and standard for distributed computation that forms the foundation of the AO computer.
+AO-Core is a protocol and standard for distributed computation that forms the foundation of the [AO Computer](https://ao.arweave.net).
 Inspired by and built upon concepts from the Erlang language, AO-Core embraces the actor model for concurrent, distributed systems.
-Unlike traditional blockchain systems, AO-Core defines a flexible, powerful computation protocol that enables a wide range of applications beyond just running Lua programs.
+It defines a minimal, generalized model for decentralized computation built around standard web technologies like HTTP.

 For a full breakdown of AO-Core, see the [documentation](https://hyperbeam.arweave.net/build/introduction/what-is-ao-core.html).